-Organizational culture and work measurement: An organization's culture is defined by common beliefs and values that impact employee perceptions, behaviours, and understanding.
-The most successful businesses all have a strong culture.
+An organisation's culture is defined by common beliefs and values that impact employee perceptions, behaviours and understanding.
+The most successful businesses have a strong culture.
 On the other hand, an ineffective culture might have a detrimental impact on the company's bottom line and leadership.
-As the situation in the CI is not permanent and varies significantly, there is no one-size-fits-all cultural template that meets the needs of all organizations.
-Thus, blending and redefining the cultures (i.e., clan, adhocracy, and bureaucratic cultures) and reconciling the differences helps companies meet their business goals.
-The findings are also consistent with the "Competing Values Framework" concept proposed by Cameron and Quinn (1983).
-According to Cameron and Quinn, organizational effectiveness is determined by the dimensions of organizational focus (internal vs. external) and versatility (stability vs. flexibility).
-The model maps each dimension into guadrants, and based on their weight, the resulting graph indicates what is most valued in an organization, how it functions, how people cooperate, and what the corporate values are.
-Similarly, the other remaining variables, such as the attitude of top management (being optimistic, confident, trusting, and growth-oriented), with the presence of defined task assignments and measurement techniques, are believed to affect an organization's culture strongly.
+As the situation in the CI is not permanent and varies significantly, there is no one-sizefits-all cultural template that meets the needs of all organisations.
+Thus, blending and redefining the cultures (i.e., clan, adhocracy and bureaucratic cultures) and reconciling the differences helps companies meet their business goals.
+The findings were consistent with the Competing Values Framework concept proposed by Quinn and Cameron (1983).
+According to Cameron and Quinn (1983), organisational effectiveness is determined by the dimensions of organisational focus (internal vs. external) and versatility (stability vs. flexibility).
+The model maps each dimension into quadrants, which were based on their weight, the resulting graph indicates what is most valued in an organisation, how it functions, how people cooperate and what the corporate values are.
+Similarly, the other remaining variables, such as the attitude of top management (e.g., being optimistic, confident, trusting and growth-oriented), with the presence of defined task assignments and measurement techniques, were believed to affect an organisation's culture strongly.